-Under the leadership of Beth Sandore (AUL for Research and Technology), we are a group of people who work with you every day.
+Under the leadership of Tom Habing (Interim Director, Library Information Technology), we are a group of people who work with you every day.
 We collectively and enthusiastically support most of the technology-based systems in use at the Library.
 We provide many of the tools that enable the Library to play an active role in the research, scholarship, and learning activities of the University.

 We serve two user groups: Library users and Library employees.
 Many of our systems/services are both public-facing and Library facing – e.g., the Library Gateway and public printing.
 Others are Library-facing only, such as staff workstation support.